masaru-kato/JB-CA-Sample/README.md

 # Journey Builder Custom Activity Sample
-### Sample JB Custom Activity using Node.JS/MongoDB
+### Sample JB Custom Activity using Heroku Postgres

 **NOTE:** Don't use this app for prodution. no one is responsible. just sample.
-This app just push Contact information sent from JB to MongoDB.
+This app just insert Contact information sent from JB to Postgres DB.
 That's it.
 You can customize.

 ### Getting Started